How to connect MongoDB with Django

 Requirements

-If your models use nested queries or sub querysets like this:
+- If your models use nested queries or sub-querysets, MongoDB 3.6 or higher is required

 inner_query = Blog.objects.filter(name__contains='Ch').values('name')